nodecloud/nodecloud-brakes/README.md

 }
 ```

-You can use cloud client to invoke resource interface's function. example is
+You can use brake client to invoke resource interface's function. example is

 ``` javascript
 import resourceClient from './ResourceClient';